 If in doubt, we recommend you carry out a DPIA.
 This will make it easier to ensure you have appropriate safeguards in place and can demonstrate your compliance.

 What else do we need to do?

-You must always ensure that your processing is generally lawful, fair and transparent, and complies with all the other principles and requirements of the GDPR.
+You must always ensure that your processing is generally lawful, fair and transparent, and complies with all the other principles and requirements of the UK GDPR.
 Be aware that the particular risks associated with special category data might affect what is considered fair, or what you need to do to comply.

 In particular, you may need to consider:

 - Data minimisation: it is particularly important to make sure you collect and retain only the minimum amount of special category data - and can justify why you need this specific type of data.